 Course ID: 013396

 Generalized linear models: multiple linear regression and normal linear model; exponential family; link functions; linear predicators; estimation; testing.
-Time series: Univariate ARIMA; multivariate AR; applications to economic series.
+Time series: Univariate ARIMA; multivariate AR; ARCH and other non-linear models.

 Actuarial Science (ACTSC) 624 Stochastic Processes for Actuarial Science (0.50) LEC,TUT